urosevic/youtube-channel/readme.txt

 = The plugin does not work with a premium theme or clash with another premium plugin =

-We cannot afford licenses for various premium themes and plugins to keep the fee plugin YouTube Channel working with each of them.
+We cannot afford licenses for various premium themes and plugins to keep the fee plugin My YouTube Channel working with each of them.

-If YouTube Channel clash with a premium theme or plugin, we can help you only if you help us.
+If My YouTube Channel clash with a premium theme or plugin, we can help you only if you help us.
 Ask theme/plugin author for approval to provide a package to us for debugging on local development domain `youtube-channel.wp`.

 Upload the installation package to your cloud drive (Dropbox, One Drive, Google Drive, iCloud, WeTransfer or other) and provide a share link to us by [contact form](https://urosevic.net/wordpress/contact/?subject=YouTube%20Channel).